Choose a type of provider

-This brief provides answers to these questions and links to resources that can help.
-It addresses steps you can take within a hospital or with organizations that regulate or oversee hospitals.
-You can also consider a malpractice lawsuit, but that is not the focus of this brief.
+This tip sheet explains steps you can take within the hospital to deal with your concerns about quality of care.
+It tells you how to contact the places that regulate or oversee hospitals.
+You can also consider filing a lawsuit, but that is not the focus of this tip sheet.

 Back to Top